(This posting includes a handout which you are welcome to use with your students.)*

 - Students are highly motivated to discuss and write about this topic.
 They are interested in sharing their experiences and hearing others’ experiences with it.
 And they are inspired to explore the topic more in writing.

-In this attached sample, Shyness in Cultural Differences Kehe there are four activities:
+Here is the link: Shyness in Cultural Differences .
+You’ll notice that there are four activities:

-In the posting for Part 1 of The Best Subject,, Best Subject for an ESL Integrated-Skills Class (Part 1 Overview) I gave an overview of using this topic.
+Part 1 Best Subject for an ESL Integrated-Skills Class (Part 1 Overview) I give an overview of using this topic.